 Let’s first get this out of the way.
 BJUI’s systematic review cobbled together 20 studies about penis sizes from different countries and is a collaboration between King’s College London and the United Kingdom’s National Health Service (NHS).

-This worldwide review of studies found that, on average, a flaccid penis is 3.61 inches in length when flaccid and 5.16 inches in length when erect.
+This worldwide review of studies found that, on average, a flaccid penis is 3.61 inches in length when flaccid and the average erect penis length is 5.16 inches.
 Girth is 3.66 inches when flaccid and 4.59 inches when erect.

-Ironically, it’s usually women who know more about average penis sizes than men do, since they tend to actually see them and see more of them.
-They are also the ones to be affected more about sizes.
-Which is why “only 6% of women rate their partner’s penis size as small and 84% say they’re very satisfied with their lover’s size.
-In contrast, only 55% of men report a similar level of satisfaction with their own size,” says Toronto-based sexologist (PhD) and author Dr. Jess O’Reilly, and as this Bustle compilation from Amanda Chatel about women’s opinions on penis size proves, it is about how you use your penis, not so much size (and too big is a genuine problem for many women).
+Ironically, it’s usually women who know more about average penis sizes than men do since they tend to actually see them and see more of them.
+They are also the ones to be affected more by sizes.
+This is why “only 6% of women rate their partner’s penis size as small, and 84% say they’re very satisfied with their lover’s size.
+In contrast, only 55% of men report a similar level of satisfaction with their own size,” says Toronto-based sexologist (Ph.D.) and author Dr. Jess O’Reilly, and as this Bustle compilation from Amanda Chatel about women’s opinions on penis size proves, it is about how you use your penis, not so much size (and too big is a genuine problem for many women).

 Not As Big As You Think

-According to one study from 2013, the average penile length in the United States is 5.57 inches (14.15 cm) erect and a mean erect penile circumference of 4.81 inches (12.23 cm).
-Those numbers are a bit larger than the ones from the BJUI report, likely because the measurements were self-reported, i.e., the participating men themselves gave the measurements.
+According to one study from 2013, the average penile length in the United States is 5.57 inches (14.15 cm) erect, and a mean erect penile circumference of 4.81 inches (12.23 cm).
+Those average length and circumference numbers are a bit larger than the ones from the BJUI report, likely because the penile dimensions and measurements were self-reported, i.e., the participating men themselves gave the measurements and thus may be slightly augmented than the accurate measurement.
+Especially if they have experienced sexual activity with another person, a 2019 study finds.
 It gives the study less credible than others, although the researchers defend their study by adding that their results were consistent with other research about penis sizes.

-The study tried to convince men to report accurately because the size they gave to researchers was the one to be used for some condoms they were going to be sent later on, but that still puts into question the reliability of the study itself.
+The study tried to convince men to report accurately because the size they gave to researchers was the one to be used for some condoms they were going to be sent later on—a tactic published in the Journal of Sexual Medicine—but that still puts into question the reliability of the study itself.

 Nevertheless, many of the studies that travel around the internet in search of views and clicks are based on the self-reported method, which is why the BJUI report is so valuable.
 And because of that, we’ll stick to the global average of 5.16 inches long given by the report.